alfredbaudisch/Ditherpaletteizer/README.md

-# Odin + Raylib + Hot Reload template
+# Ditherpaletteizer for PS1 and N64 textures with Masking support

-A ffmpeg wrapper to palettize (posterize) and dither images.
+A small tool to palettize (posterize) and dither images.
 It's also possible to mask out areas.
 Useful to creating low-res textures for PS1 and N64 graphics and models.
 Written in Odin + Raylib.

 <img width="885" height="744" alt="SCR-20251029-qthe" src="https://github.com/user-attachments/assets/00d7b62a-fb96-427b-b31c-6621972fcae8" />